 Examples of pro bono projects handled by lawyers in the New York office include:

 - We successfully represented two Syrian human rights lawyers who were wrongfully detained in violation of international law by the Assad regime.
-We filed a petition to the UN Working Group on Arbitrary Detentions and the two lawyers, Haitham Al-Maleh and Muhannad Al-Hassani, were freed from prison in Damascus in March and May of this year, respectively.
+We filed a petition to the UN Working Group on Arbitrary Detentions and the two lawyers, Haitham Al-Maleh and Muhannad Al-Hassani, were freed from prison in Damascus.

 - We acted as co-counsel with the Brennan Center for Justice to defend the constitutionality of Connecticut’s campaign finance reform laws, which were passed in response to political corruption scandals.
 Together with the Brennan Center we represented Connecticut Common Cause, the Connecticut Citizen Action Group, and two individuals who would like to become candidates for office under the reformed finance structure.